quandl/quandl-python/2_SERIES_UPGRADE.md

 2. In your python program's directory, execute `pip freeze > requirements.txt`.
 Alternatively, create the `requirements.txt` file and enter the desired quandl package version, e.g., `Quandl==2.8.8` into it.

 3. Execute `pip install -r requirements.txt` to ensure the desired quandl package version is installed

+## FAQ

+Q: `I tried out your sample code for loading the api key from a file and its not working.`
+A: Note that for the sample code to work you must have access to read the file with the auth token.
+The sample script also assumes that file is stored in the same directory that the script is being run from.
+If you wish to use a key in another directory you will need to change the path being used in the example.